weaversa/cryptol-course/labs/cryptol-overview/overview.md

 0x3
 ```

-Cryptol conditionals are subject to typing conditions and the two branches must have the same type to be a valid conditional expression.
+Cryptol conditionals are subject to typing conditions, and the two branches must have the same type to be a valid conditional expression.
 The type of a conditional expression is the shared type of the two branches.

 ```haskell
 Cryptol> :t if True then 0x2 else 0x3
 (if True then 0x2 else 0x3) : [4]
 ```

-If the two branches are typed differently, then Cryptol flags this as an error:
+If the two branches are typed differently, Cryptol flags this as an error:

 ```haskell
 Cryptol> :t if True then 2:[16] else 3:[32]